ShainaMok0716/MusicQuizGame/README.md

 ## Simple Cache logic

 1. playagain will not trigger redownload assets
-2. there is a maxCacheCnt in AssetsManager, you can customize how many songs you want to cache if there will be duplicated song in different playlist
+2. there is a maxCacheCnt in AssetsManager, you can customize number of songs you want to cache
 3. cache songs when player click "Next"

 ## Package Used